 The ICS environment's evolution has already started.
 This will only increase with time, while unsupported, legacy and outdated devices will be replaced with updated ones that come with advanced features and enhanced interconnectivity (IIoT).
 Ensure a well-through OT governance model is divided, applicable regulatory and legislative requirements are adhered to, monitoring and review solutions are implemented, and most importantly, vendor management controls are effectively implemented.

 In recent years, the systemic blend between IT and OT networks has opened up modern ICSs to new risks, expanding the threat surface.
 Autonomous propagating malware that targets critical infrastructures through ICS vulnerabilities is already happening at scale.

 It is of utmost importance to understand the current status and any inherent gaps by performing a thorough evidence-based security assessment.
-Digital14 can help to safeguard complex OT environments by clearing up the chaos and increasing visibility by setting the stepping stones for a cyber-resilient future.
+Digital14 provides OT security services by safeguarding complex OT environments by clearing up the chaos and increasing visibility by setting the stepping stones for a cyber-resilient future.